Enfold is one of the top-selling themes worldwide and Elementor is a page builder plugin new to the game. How do these two tools compare?

 The question of which tool better fits your needs is not only about the features and set up procedure, but also about content: Depending on the type of content you will create on your site, each theme will have benefits.
 Especially when you plan to have many pages to have the same look Enfold might be a better choice.
 Elementor is a better choice if you want to make your page completely unique and design every element separately.

 When it comes to creating websites with many pages you will be better off with Enfold.
-You have more options to configure your overall sites design in the themes options panel.
+You have more options to configure your overall site design in the themes options panel.

-In Elementor, the general look and feel is based on the theme you use.
+In Elementor, you have to decide if you want to create your whole site in Elementor or just a single landing page.
 You can create pages that look completely unique within the same WordPress site.

 Enfold is a theme you buy via Themeforest for $60, there is no free version of it.
 But once bought you can update for the lifetime of your project.
 You do not need to buy two licenses to install the theme on a test and live site at the same time, (even if that is potentially not what is intended to be done, Enfold does not track it).

-Enfold: Superb job on supporting their users.
+Enfold does a superb job of supporting their users.
 You can expect to get answers within hours and their support team goes the extra mile to help you out.
 I have created about 50 tickets over the years and I was helped 90% of the time.

 Both tools have a huge following and feature requests are appreciated.